Relintai/pandemonium_engine_docs/03_usage/22_best_practices/03_scene_organization.md

 keeps the child **loosely coupled** to its environment.
 One can re-use it in another context without any extra changes to its API.

-Note:

-  Although the examples above illustrate parent-child relationships, the same principles apply towards all object relations.
+Note: Although the examples above illustrate parent-child relationships, the same principles apply towards all object relations.
 Nodes which are siblings should only be aware of their hierarchies while an ancestor mediates their communications and references.

-gdscript GDScript

 ```
 # Parent